betodealmeida/senor-octopus/README.rst

         ...
     ]

-The events is sent to **sinks**, which consume the stream.
+The events are sent to **sinks**, which consume the stream.
 In this example, the ``db`` sink will receive the events and store them in a Postgres database.

 Event-driven sources
 ====================

 In the previous example we configured the ``speedtest`` source to run hourly.
 Not all sources need to be scheduled, though.
-We can have a source that listens to a given topic in a `MQTT <https://mqtt.org/>`_, eg:
+We can have a source that listens to a given topic in `MQTT <https://mqtt.org/>`_, eg:

 .. code-block:: yaml